alicino/api-brasileirao/README.md

 ### Author
 Alicino Moura

 Website: (https://alicino.me)

 ## About
-It's a simple API to return information about Brazilian Championship between 2003 and 2023.
+It's a simple API in Python to return information about Brazilian Championship (Brasileirão) between 2003 and 2023.

 Source: [CBF - Confederação Brasileira de Futebol] (https://www.cbf.com.br/futebol-brasileiro/competicoes/campeonato-brasileiro-serie-a).

 The data is about the Champion and Runner-up in each Championship played annually and contains the fields:

 - id (a sequential number)
 - Champion Soccer Team (Campeao)
 - Year (Ano) - 2003 to 2023